ajay9634/EXAGEAR-XEGW/README.md

 A simple but powerful modification cache by Ajay.

-## 💥 ED 6.0 FEATURES
+## 💥 ED 6.1 FEATURES

+  - Device selection GUI script
+  - Renderer Setup according to Device
+  - Fully automatic setup after device selection
+  - Some Autoit GUI scripts
   - Necessary files and wines download by bat or cmd from GitHub
-  - Renderer Setup according to Device
-  - Save game data to drive D by Ajay prefix (It Can be installed from the Start Menu)
+  - Save game data to any folder by Ajay prefix Pro (It Can be installed from the Start Menu)
   - Better Performance
   - Lightweight base cache